dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

 To maximize integration with ``Matplotlib``, the PyPDF file is checked for embedded files at the time the ``pypdfplot`` package is imported.
 If embedded files are found, they are extracted provided there are no local files with the same filename.
 If a local file is found with the same filename, it is assumed this is a more recent version (e.g. a file that was extracted and then updated), and should therefore have precedence over the embedded file.

-In case you want to keep the files that are extracted from the PyPDF file, simply set the keyword *cleanup = False* (or omit).
+In case you want to keep the files that are extracted from the PyPDF file, simply set the keyword *cleanup = False*.

 Editing Embedded Files
 ======================

 There are two ways embedded files can be edited or updated: The Python way or the PDF way.
-The author encourages editing files via Python, but using PDF should also work.
+Editing files via the Python way is encouraged, but using PDF should also work.

 The Python way
 --------------

-#) Exctract all embedded files from the PyPDF file by renaming the file to the .py extension, and running the Python script with the *cleanup* keyword function **False** (or omitted).
+#) Exctract all embedded files from the PyPDF file by renaming the file to the .py extension, and running the Python script with the *cleanup* keyword set to **False**.

 #) Edit the local file